braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/sql_segments.md

 ### Writing SQL

 Your SQL query should be written using [Snowflake syntax](https://docs.snowflake.com/en/sql-reference.html).
 Consult the [table reference]({{site.baseurl}}/sql_segments_tables/) for a full list of tables and columns available to be queried.

+{% alert important %}
+Note that the tables available to query contain only event data.
+If you wish to query for user attributes, you should combine your SQL segment with custom attribute filters from Braze's classic segmenter.
+{% endalert %}

 Your SQL must additionally adhere to the following rules: